Mocambo (settlement)

-The mocambos (from mocambo, literally Huts) were village-sized communities mainly of runaway slaves in colonial Brazil, during Portuguese rule.
+The mocambos (from Portuguese mocambo, literally "huts") were village-sized communities mainly of runaway slaves in colonial Brazil.

-A mocambo differed from a quilombo in size, A quilombo, like the Quilombo dos Palmares, might embrace many distinct mocambos.
-The terms were not always used consistently, however.
+A mocambo differed from a quilombo in size; a quilombo, like the Quilombo dos Palmares, might embrace many distinct mocambos.
+The terms were not always used consistently, however, and sometimes wrongly used interchangeably.

 History

-The most common form of slave resistance in colonial Brazil was flight, and a characteristic problem of the Brazilian slave regime was the continual and widespread existence of fugitive communities called mocambos, ladeiras, magotes, or quilombos.
+The most common form of slave resistance in Portugal's colony of Brazil was flight, and a characteristic problem of the Brazilian slave regime was the continual and widespread existence of fugitive communities called mocambos, ladeiras, magotes, or quilombos.
 The three major areas of colonial Brazil where the fugitive communities stayed were: the plantation zone of Bahia, the mining district of Minas Gerais, and the inaccessible frontier of Alagoas, site of Palmares, the largest fugitive community.

 Mocambos mean exile communities established by formerly enslaved (fugitive) Brazilians between the 18th and 19th century.

 The purpose of these settlements was to protect the refugees from the Portuguese opposition.
 The main way they did so was being located in places that were difficult for the punitive military expeditions to find..

 Mocambos were a threat to the economy and the social fabric of the slave regime, because as the colonial slave regime fed off the labor of the enslaved they turned the parasitic economy of the slave regime on its head, relying on theft, extortion and raiding to survive.

 Though the minority of communities lived off agriculture and arms trade.

 Mocambos did not submit to the control of the government, and because of the high percentage of the Brazilian population made up of enslaved people (around one third), the number and the importance of Mocambos was continually increasing.

 For this reason mocambos were targeted for annihilation by punitive military expeditions.
 When one was found the soldiers would execute all the adults and enslave any surviving children (born in the Mocambos), declaring them property of the leaders of the exterminating expeditions.